ClementNerma/Rave/docs/books/hybrid.md

 _NOTE :_ Here the `E` symbols refers to `10^`: `3.4 E +38` refers to `3.4 x 10^38`.

+Also, please be aware that numbers higher than 32-bit could not be handled by some operating systems.
+For example, `int64` could not be supported in all platforms.

 ### Floating-point numbers

 SilverNight also supports floating-point numbers.
 There are two signed types for them, `float`, `double`.
 Unlike integers, there isn't unsigned floating-point number types.